NoozAbooz/Duinotize/README.md

 ```
 </details>

 Now, whenever that page is opened, the miner will start and output messages to the developer console as a Service Worker.
 It will run until the whole tab (not just the specific page) is closed.
-Make sure to install the miner on a page where users visit the most, so that there are more miners running.
-You can see this in action at https://NoozAbooz.github.io/Duinotize/demo/, or look [here](https://github.com/NoozAbooz/Duinotize/blob/main/demo/index.html) for the source code to that page for a example of how to implement it.
+You can see this in action at https://NoozAbooz.github.io/Duinotize/demo/, or look [here](https://github.com/NoozAbooz/Duinotize/blob/main/demo/index.html) for the source code to that page for an example of how to implement it.

-I HIGHLY reccomend you put a note somewhere on your website to tell visiters that there is a crypto miner running in the background (in some regions it is illegal to mine crypto in the background without consent!), and optionally credit this repo.
+I HIGHLY reccomend you put a note somewhere on your website to tell visitors that there is a crypto miner running in the background (it may be illegal in some countries to mine crypto in the background without consent!), and optionally credit this repo.

 ## Troubleshooting
 - The script isn't running for some users!